 A typical NYC post-closing possession agreement will include at a minimum the following:

-- Length of Occupancy – since the average closing time on an NYC property in 30-60 days the standard occupancy limit through the agreement is 60 days.
+Since the average closing time on an NYC property in 30-60 days; the standard occupancy limit through the agreement is 60 days.
 If the unit is in a co-op building or there are lenders involved it’s challenging to get any more than this.

-- Escrow Amount – to protect the buyer, a portion of the sales proceeds will be held in escrow until the seller has vacated the premises.
+The escrow agreement is to protect the buyer’s funds; a portion of the sales proceeds will be held in escrow until the seller has vacated the premises.
 This amount is negotiable but is typically 2-3% of the sale price.

-- Managing Agent/Building Approval – each co-op and condo building has their own rules regarding post-closing possession agreements.
+Each co-op and condo building has its own rules regarding post-closing possession agreements.
 These will need to be worked out before the contract can be finalized.
 They’ll be very wary of allowing occupancy for more than 60 days.

-- Lender Approval – like co-op buildings, lenders are very wary of allowing seller occupancy for more than 60 days.
+Like co-op buildings, mortgage lenders are very wary of allowing seller occupancy for more than 60 days.
 The risks involved are too high.

-- Liability Insurance and Indemnification – an agreement without any provision stating that the seller agrees to maintain liability insurance and indemnify the buyer puts the buyer at extreme financial risk.
-It’s crucial for the buyer that this is included.
+An agreement without any provision stating that the seller agrees to maintain liability insurance and indemnify the buyer puts the buyer at extreme financial risk.
+It is crucial for the buyer that this provision is included.

-- Make sure the word ‘Lease’ is not mentioned in the agreement – it is crucial that the agreement uses the word ‘License’ rather than ‘Lease.’
+It is crucial that the agreement uses the word ‘License’ rather than Lease.
 If the seller refuses to leave a very costly eviction process has to be started.
 This can be avoided by having the language of the document state that the occupant as a license rather than a lease to stay on the property.